utelecon/utelecon.github.io/en/google_hangouts_meet/index.markdown

 Organizers should prepare for broadcasting as follows.

 1. Organizers need to  have valid <a href="https://www.ecc.u-tokyo.ac.jp/announcement/2016/02/08_2116.html" target="_blank"> ECCS Cloud Mail  (G Suite for Education)</a>.
 Please create the account <a href="https://utacm.adm.u-tokyo.ac.jp/webmtn/LoginServlet" target="_blank">here</a>.(<a href="https://hwb.ecc.u-tokyo.ac.jp/wp/literacy/email/initialize/" target="_blank">details</a>).
 If you already have the university's mail address (i.e., xxxx@g.ecc.u-tokyo.ac.jp ), you can use ECCS Cloud Mail.
 Student organizers must take <a href="https://www.ecc.u-tokyo.ac.jp/onlineseminar.html" target="_blank">Online Training Session</a>.
-1. If you obtain valid ECCS Cloud Mail account, please be wait for one hour until the server register for your account.
+1. If you obtain valid ECCS Cloud Mail account, please wait for one hour until the server register for your account.
 1. After you obtain valid ECCS Cloud Mail account, go on to
     <a href="https://calendar.google.com/" target="_blank">
       Google Calendar